Planar Multi-link Swimmers: Experiments and Theoretical Investigation Using "Perfect Fluid" Model: Experimental results

 Motion experiments were conducted for both 3-link and 5-link swimmers under several input parameters, and the measured results have been compared to numerical simulations under the same joint kinematics as extracted from the measurements.
 A video file that appears in the multimedia extension of this paper presents the experimental setup, motion animations of numerical simulations, as well as movies of representative swimming experiments.
-For the 3-link swimmer, Figures \ref{fig:exp_x(t)3l},\ref{fig:exp_y(t)3l},\ref{fig:exp_beta(t)3l} show time plots of the body position $x(t)$,$y(t)$,$\beta(t)$, respectively, during a single period, under inputs as in (\ref{eq:unscaled_input}) with $\varepsilon=0.78[rad]$ and $\varphi=0.25[rad]$.
+Fig. \ref{fig:time_snapshots} shows motion snapshots of the 3-link and 5-link robotic swimmers, which are taken from the movie.
+For the 3-link swimmer, Figs. \ref{fig:exp_x(t)3l},\ref{fig:exp_y(t)3l},\ref{fig:exp_beta(t)3l} show time plots of the body position $x(t)$,$y(t)$,$\beta(t)$, respectively, during a single period, under inputs as in (\ref{eq:unscaled_input}) with $\varepsilon=0.78[rad]$ and $\varphi=0.25[rad]$.
 The solid lines denote the experimental measurements, while the dotted lines denote numerical simulations.
 It can be seen that the motions of lateral translation $y(t)$ and rotation $\beta(t)$ display reasonable agreement with numerical simulations, whereas the forward motion $x(t)$ is significantly overestimated by the simulations.
 One obvious explanation to this difference is the fact that the model accounts for a \textit{fully submerged} robot while in reality, only a small portion of the ellipses is submerged and all masses of the motors, batteries and receiver contribute to the robot's inertia but not to the added mass effect which generates propulsion.
 This observation can be easily incorporated into the theoretical model by introducing a mass reduction coefficient $\delta$, which is the ratio between the submerged part of the link's mass to its total mass.
 For our swimmer's mass and buoyancy parameters, this coefficient is estimated as $\delta=0.05$, and the dashed line in Fig. \ref{fig:exp_x(t)3l} denotes the simulated motion while considering this mass reduction, i.e. multiplying the added mass terms in (\ref{eq:kinematic_energy}) by $\delta$.
 It can be seen that this gives a noticeable improvement in the quantitative agreement between experimental measurements and numerical simulations of $x(t)$.